smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

     :::example

-    This guide provides Studio Developers/Engineering/Programmers detailed instructions for setting up first-party SSO for Xbox Live, critical for ensuring secure and efficient Xbox logins in the DNA platform.
+    This guide provides developers with detailed instructions for setting up first-party SSO for ensuring secure and efficient logins in the MyGame platform.

     :::